Keywords are single words or phrases that determine who your ad will be served to.

 If keywords overlap (a keyword contains one of the other keywords), negative keywords are added automatically.
 This prevents keywords from competing with each other when selecting an ad to show.

 Any recurring words in a keyword are reduced to one instance.
-For example, the keyword Baden-Baden is reduced to just Baden.
-Ads will be shown for both the search terms Baden-Baden and Baden.
+For example, the keyword Baden-Baden will be reduced to just Baden.
+Ads will display for both the search terms Baden-Baden and Baden.

 - Stop words